ncbi-nlp/MedCalc-Bench/README.md

 ## Broader Impacts

 As described in Sec 1, medical calculators are commonly used in the clinical setting.
 With the rapidly growing interest in using LLMs for domain-specific applications, healthcare practitioners might directly prompt chatbots like ChatGPT to perform medical calculation tasks.
 However, the capabilities of LLMs in these tasks are currently unknown.
 Since healthcare is a high-stakes domain and wrong medical calculations can lead to severe consequences, including misdiagnosis, inappropriate treatment plans, and potential harm to patients, it is crucial to thoroughly evaluate the performance of LLMs in medical calculations.
-Surprisingly, the evaluation results on our MedCalc-Bench dataset show that all the studied LLMs struggle in the medical calculation tasks.
-The most capable model GPT-4 achieves only 50% accuracy with one-shot learning and chain-of-thought prompting.
-As such, our study indicates that current LLMs are not yet ready to be used for medical calculations.
 It should be noted that while high scores on MedCalc-Bench do not guarantee excellence in medical calculation tasks, failing in this dataset indicates that the models must not be considered for such purposes at all.
 In other words, we believe that passing MedCalc-Bench should be a necessary (but not sufficient) condition for a model to be used for medical calculation

 ## Maintenance and Responsibility